Abijah Hunt: Death

+Some detail about the duel that killed Hunt comes from a letter written by Thomas A. Claiborne to Andrew Jackson.
+Claiborne served as surgeon on Poindexter's side.
+He reported:

-Hunt died in 1811 at the age of 49, shot during a duel with Democratic Republican opponent George Poindexter.
+Hunt died June 9 or June 11, 1811, at the age of 49, two or three days after he was shot during a duel with Democratic Republican opponent George Poindexter.
 The latter went on to have a successful political career, serving as Governor of Mississippi.
-The inventory of Abijah's estate listed his 60 slaves by name.
-Hunt's nephew, David Hunt, inherited his land and businesses, selling the stores to buy more land.
-David gradually built this inheritance into his own much larger inventory of plantations.
-He eventually owned 25 plantations, which included Homewood, Lansdowne, and Buena Vista.
-Consequently, David Hunt became one of the twelve millionaires in the Natchez area in the antebellum era.
+The inventory of Abijah's estate listed his 60 slaves by name, which were divided into two plantation groupings in Jefferson and Claiborne Counties.
+Hunt's nephew, David Hunt, inherited his land and his uncle's share of his businesses, but not his personal property (slaves, plantation equipment, livestock, household furnishings, etc.).
+He bought out his Uncle's other partners, and acquired probably all of his uncle's personal property as well.
+David gradually built this inheritance into his own much larger inventory of plantations centered on his home at Woodlawn Plantation (Jefferson County, Mississippi), which adjoined Abijah's Huntley Plantation - inherited by David.
+David and his children eventually owned many plantations.